All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 How is the sample collected for testing?

 Sample collection technique is critical in RSV testing.
 The best and most frequently used sample is a nasal aspirate or wash.
 A syringe is used to push a small amount of sterile saline into the nose, then gentle suction is applied (for the aspirate) or the resulting fluid is collected into a cup (for a wash).

-Sometimes, a nasopharyngeal (NP) swab is used, although it is not preferred because of decreased virus quantity in the sample.
-The NP swab is collected by having a person tip their head back, then a Dacron swab (like a long Q-tip) is gently inserted into one of the nostrils until resistance is met (about 1 to 2 inches in), then rotated several times and withdrawn.
+Sometimes, a nasopharyngeal (NP) swab is used, although it is not preferred because the amount of virus obtained on a swab is usually low.
+The NP swab is collected by having a person tip his or her head back, then a Dacron swab (like a long Q-tip) is gently inserted into one of the nostrils until resistance is met (about 1 to 2 inches in), then rotated several times and withdrawn.
 This is not painful, but it may tickle a bit and cause the person's eyes to tear.